 R Alpha Lipoic Acid Mode of Action

-R-Alpha-Lipoic Acid (one of two mirror-image forms of ALA’s chemical structure) is created in mitochondria, specifically in the mitochondria of the liver.
-It is synthesized from its precursor octanoic acid and acts a cofactor to mitochondrial enzymes alpha-ketoglutarate dehydrogenase and pyruvate dehydrogenase.
-ALA also facilitates the production of acetyl-CoA through the oxidative decarboxylation of pyruvate (1).
+R-Alpha-Lipoic Acid (one of two mirror-image forms of ALA’s chemical structure) is created in mitochondria, specifically in the mitochondria of the liver (1).

-ALA is water and fat soluble and as thiol antioxidant, it scavenges free radicals, recycles antioxidants, and chelates metal ions (2).
-ALA can reduce the oxidized antioxidant glutathione, meaning that it can help activate glutathione back to a reduced form in which it will be available to neutralize more free radicals (3).
+ALA can scavenge free radicals, recycle other free radical neutralizers, and chelate metal ions (2).
+ALA can reduce the oxidized scavenger glutathione, meaning that it can help activate glutathione back to a reduced form in which it will be available to neutralize more free radicals (3).
 Along with glutathione, ALA can also reduce Vitamin C and Vitamin E from an oxidized state and mitigate protein damage due to oxidative stress (2).

 ALA can be found in dietary sources such as meat (mostly organ tissue) and fruits and vegetables.
 Spinach, organ meat kidney, liver, and heart tissue, broccoli, and tomatoes are good sources of ALA (1).
 Other sources of ALA in foods are potatoes, carrots, yams, beets, and yeast (4).